hmislk/hmis/deployment/README.md

 docker compose up --build
 ```

-After some time the app will be automatically deployed to the server, including the creation of connection pooland JDBC resource.
+After some time the app will be automatically deployed to the server, including the creation of connection pool and JDBC resource.
 You can find the app at `localhost:8080/horizon`.
-Once you have

 ### Stopping the environment
 ```